 2 Under the list of Alexa Devices, you’ll see Account.
 In the Account list, tap on Music & Media.

 3 Then, under Music Services tap on Spotify.
 You can either link your existing Spotify account or sign up for one.
 Tap the link highlighted in blue, where it says link account on Spotify.com.

 4 On the next screen Connect Alexa to Spotify by logging into your Spotify account or sign up for Spotify.

 5 Now that you’re accounts are linked to Alexa.
 Let’s talk about playing some music through the Spotify music application.

 This way is very easy to operate, but please note that you’re going to need a premium account to use Spotify with Alexa on Amazon Echo.
 So if you are the free users for Spotify who want to play Spotify music on Amazon Echo, the second way is the best fit for you.

-NoteBurner Spotify Music Converter is an excellent Spotify Music Downloader, which can help you remove DRM from Spotify music, download music from Spotify for free easily, and convert them to MP3, AAC, FLAC or WAV with 100% original quality.
+NoteBurner Spotify Music Converter is an excellent Spotify Music Downloader, which can help you record Spotify music, download music from Spotify for free easily, and convert them to MP3, AAC, FLAC or WAV with 100% original quality.
 The following is a detailed tutorial about how to play Spotify music on Amazon Echo for Spotify Free.
 Please download this useful tool on your computer first before getting started.

 Launch Spotify Music Converter for Windows.
 Click "+" button, then you will see a pop-up window which indicates you to copy and paste the playlist link from Spotify.
 You can copy and paste the link on the URL window and click "Parse".
 Then you can click "OK" to finish adding tracks.